drj11/pypng/README.md

 `priditherpng` command line tool standardised and converted to Python 3.

-Better errors messages when you write the wrong number of rows.
+Better error messages when you write the wrong number of rows.

 ### Release 0.0.20